 We are also conscious that there are private water supplies within our region.
 If a drought adversely affects people with a private water supply, we encourage them to contact their Local Authority in the first instance.
 The Local Authority responsible will consider whether the circumstances pose a danger to life or human health.
 In such a case we may be required to supply water by means other than in pipes, if practicable, for a period of time.
 We will also consider how we can help without putting our own customers' supplies at risk.
 The needs of vulnerable people shall be taken into account and would be agreed with the Local Authority, accounting for the water companies capabilities at the time, and provided accordingly.
-It is expected that large domestic private water supplies (more than 10,000 litres a day) make their own arrangements for alternative supplies.
+It is expected that large domestic private water supplies.
 In the event of widespread requests for support we would seek support and direction from the relevant industry regulators or government departments.